Banjo style and history

-A lot of people ask about my banjo style and wonder what clawhammer means.
-So here is a bit of an explanation about my style of banjo.
-Clawhammer banjo refers to playing with the back of the (usually) middle finger nail in a downstroke movement while the thumb concentrates principally on the 5th string which is a drone string.
-Most of the movement is from the arm rather than the wrist.
-The style is a very old one used primarily in American Old Time music though players like Ken Perlman, Michael J Miles and myself have experimented with other genres using the technique.
+Dan is one of the UK’s leading lights in melodic clawhammer banjo.
+Clawhammer banjo refers to playing with the back of the index or middle finger nail in a downstroke movement while the thumb concentrates principally on the 5th string which is a drone string but also picks other strings using a technique called drop thumbing.
+The hand assumes a claw like shape while the movement comes primarily from the elbow.
+The style is a very old one used primarily in American Old Time music though players like Ken Perlman, Michael J Miles and others have experimented with other genres using the technique.
 The good thing about the style is it can cover lead, chords and percussion all in one so it makes a great solo style.

-Clawhammer is the foundation for pretty much all my playing although I do a little of the other primary 5-string style ‘Scruggs’ style, named after the great Earl Scruggs who invented it which is more akin to guitar finger picking.
-I tend to use this as a contrast to the quite rhythm-heavy clawhammer style.
-I also use techniques such as finger-tapping, pinched and slapped harmonics and all manner of slurs.
-Any questions or for teaching enquiries feel free to contact me through the contact page.
+Dan’s style is very percussive with lots of syncopation.
+Clawhammer is the foundation for pretty much all of Dan’s playing although he does also use a little of the other primary 5-string style ‘Scruggs’ style, named after the great Earl Scruggs who invented it which is more akin to guitar finger picking.
+Many other techniques are used such as pinched harmonics, tapping and Dan’s trademark ‘funkhammer’ style.

-I play a Freshman guitar with an LR Baggs pickup again with d’addario strings.
+I play a Fylde guitar with a Fishman blend pickup, again with d’addario strings